steveswinsburg/oracle12c-vagrant/README.md

 then `vagrant reload`.

+#### Connection time after startup
-2. Once Oracle and the listener starts up, it may take a few moments until you are able to connect to the DB, eg via SQL Developer.
+Once Oracle and the listener starts up, it may take a few moments until you are able to connect to the DB, eg via SQL Developer.